• United We Win – Collaborating to Solve Houston’s Toughest Environmental Challenges

 • A Healthy Planet is a Prerequisite for Healthy People

-Join Hyun-Min Hwang, Associate Professor in the Department of Environmental & Interdisciplinary Sciences at Texas Southern University, as he discusses the links between people’s health, and the health of our planet.
-Our planet consists of four major components: lithosphere (land), hydrosphere (water), biosphere (living things), and atmosphere (air).
-A healthy planet is a prerequisite for […]
+Join Hyun-Min Hwang, Associate Professor in the Department of Environmental & Interdisciplinary Sciences at Texas Southern University, as he discusses the links between people’s health, and the health of our […]

 Free